50 Best-Ever Weight-Loss Secrets From Thin People

 +Reds: Watermelon, strawberries, raspberries, cranberries, cherries, tomatoes, radishes, red apples.
 Benefits: Help prevent Alzheimer's disease and improve blood flow to the heart

-Researchers at the University of Wisconsin suggest that people who want to cut down on calories, saturated fat, and cholesterol—while still indulging their inner carnivores—might want to play games.
-No, wait, that’s not it.
+People who want to cut down on calories, saturated fat, and cholesterol—while still indulging their inner carnivores—might want to play games.
+No, wait, that's not it.
 They say people might want to prey on game.
 Ah, yes.
 Meats like ostrich, bison, venison, and elk typically contain as much protein and iron as beef or pork, but have less fat and fewer calories.
 According to the USDA, while a 90%-lean hamburger may average 10 grams of fat, a comparatively sized buffalo burger rings in at two grams of fat with 24 grams of protein, making it one of the leanest meats around.

-Open a Guinness
+They Crack Open a Guinness

 Pulling significantly ahead of the pack in the Eat This, Not That!
 Light Beer Taste Test, Sam Adams Light (at 119 calories) was lauded for its discernable nutty flavor and relatively full body.
 One tester even noted that it "tasted like something I might find in a nice beer garden!"
 As for what not to drink: Most beers carry fewer than 175 calories, but even your average extra-heady brew rarely eclipses 250.
 That makes Sierra Nevada's Bigfoot the undisputed beast of the beer jungle.
 Granted, the alcohol itself provides most of the calories, but it's the extra heft of carbohydrates that helps stuff nearly 2,000 calories into each six-pack.
 For comparison, Budweiser has 10.6 grams of carbs, Blue Moon has 13, and Guinness Draught has 10.
 Let's hope the appearance of this gut-inducing guzzler in your fridge is as rare as encounters with the fabled beast himself.

-Up Their Pasta
+They Power Up Their Pasta

 Pasta dishes falter most often not because of an excess of calories, but because of a lack of substantive nutrition.
 To get more out of red sauce dishes like this, consider adding any of the following ingredients to the mix to power up your next plate of pasta.